2026 changes

 What kinds of CPR or AED questions can come up?

 Questions cover the basics of CPR — hand placement, compression rate and depth — and using a public-access defibrillator (when and how to use it).
-DVSA built the content with the Resuscitation Council UK and the UK nations’ Save a Life programmes (Wales, Scotland and Northern Ireland), whose free training videos and CPR/AED quick guides are recommended preparation.
+DVSA built the content with the Resuscitation Council UK, Save a Life Cymru, and Save a Life programmes in Scotland and Northern Ireland, whose free training videos and CPR/AED quick guides are recommended preparation.

 Source: gov.uk — new theory test questions on cardiac arrest